FatimaZ-tech/IdleCrypt/README.md

 IdleCrypt does not implement any auto-run or persistence mechanism.

-The tool is designed to be executed manually to keep the codebase portable, transparent, and easy to audit.
+The tool in its current state is designed to be executed manually to keep the codebase portable and transparent.

 Users who require automatic execution at login may **implement their own** persistence mechanism (for example, using macOS LaunchAgents) by modifying the code and providing system-specific absolute paths.

 No auto-run functionality is included in this project.